-Here are the slides from Bram Wessel’s talk from the 2016 Information Architecture Summit in Vancouver BC:
+Here is Bram Wessel’s talk from the 2016 Information Architecture Summit in Vancouver BC.

 What the hell happened in the 2016 US Election?

 Let me clarify, because I’m sure there are diverse political viewpoints in this audience.
 What I mean is not how did Donald Trump get elected, but how did everyone get this so wrong?
 This is a screenshot of 538’s Polls Only Forecast on November 8, 2016 — which if you are a US citizen is a date you might recognize.
 For the rest of you, that was the day we elected Trump.
 As I’m sure many of you know, fivethirtyeight.com is the brainchild of 2011 IA Summit Keynote Speaker Nate Silver.

 So was Nate Silver Wrong?
 For anyone who is familiar with the very recent practice of forecasting elections by feeding polling data into computer models, that was THE BIG question of this election season.

 There are plenty of people on the Internet for whom the answer would be yes, Nate Silver was wrong!
 The thing is, many of them have a reason why they want you to think this.
 Because right around election day, this became a very popular question, and thus it became very profitable to have the words “Nate,” “Silver,” and “wrong” in a headline.

 This spiking search of course has very little to do with the actual wrongness of Nate Silver or 538.
 Nor does it have much to do with how accurate the 538 forecast was compared to other forecasts.
 For the record, among all the major election forecasts the 538 forecast gave Donald Trump the highest odds of victory at 28.6%.